-Open from 10.00am to 3.30pm Monday to Friday this dynamic, innovative centre provides a range of physical, educational, emotional and practical activities, both in-house and in the community, all delivered by an experienced team.
+Open from 10.00am to 3.30pm Monday to Friday this dynamic, innovative centre provides a range of cognitive, physical, educational, emotional and practical activities, both in-house and in the community, all delivered by an experienced team.

-Headway Essex has a simple ethos; that every person is unique and every brain injury different and carves a pathway that allows the person with brain injury to be placed in the absolute centre of their care in order to realise their aspirations and goals.
+Headway Essex has a simple ethos; every person is unique and every brain injury different.

+This ethos supports placing the person at the centre of their support needs in order to regain control and realise their aspirations and goals.

-Unique in that the service is condition specific, The Headway Centre supports individuals to improve personal health and self care, increase their understanding of how their brain injury has affected them and those around them, improves self-esteem and self-confidence, increases independence, improves life skills and reduces isolation.
+Unique in that the service is condition specific, The Headway Centre supports individuals to improve personal health and self-care, increase their understanding of how their brain injury has affected them and those around them, improves self-esteem and self-confidence, increases independence, improves life skills and reduces isolation.